VERIFY BEFORE RELYING

 Can I pass the Florida real estate exam with only 48 hours of studying?

-You can pass with 48 hours left if the two days are review, not first exposure.
+Yes, if the final 48 hours are review, not first exposure.
 You should already have completed the 63-hour course, know the basic vocabulary, and be near passing on mixed Florida-specific practice.
-If you are below 68% on mixed practice, rescheduling is usually the smarter choice if you can still do it without penalty.
+If you are below 68%, moving the exam is usually smarter if it is still possible.

 What should I study two days before the Florida real estate exam?